Multiplicity (film): Cast

+Production

+In January 1993, it was reported Columbia Pictures was in the process of acquiring Multiplicity, a script from husband and wife writing team Chris Miller and Mary Hale and based on a short story by Miller published in National Lampoon.
+Harold Ramis tried to convince Tom Hanks to star in the film.

 Reception

 Box office

-The film was released July 17 and ranked 7th at the box office that weekend.
-The film was not a success at the box office, earning a total of $21,075,014 less than half of its $45 million budget.
+The film was released July 17 and ranked seventh at the US box office that weekend.
+The film was not a success at the box office, grossing a total of $21,075,014 in the US and Canada, less than half of its $45 million budget, and $36.9 million worldwide.
 The Olympic Games was blamed for the poor opening weekend, and Independence Day held on to the number one position.
 John Krier, head of Exhibitor Relations, disagreed that the Olympics were to blame, instead saying competition from other films were the cause since total grosses were the same as the previous year.
-Multiplicity was competing for the same audience as Eddie Murphy’s The Nutty Professor.
+Multiplicity was competing for the same audience as Eddie Murphy's The Nutty Professor.

 Critical response

 Multiplicity received mixed reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 45% based on 47 reviews, with an average rating of 5.5/10.
-The site's critical consensus reads, "This high-concept experiment only proves that a comedy actually can have too much Michael Keaton."
+The site's critical consensus reads: "This high-concept experiment only proves that a comedy actually can have too much Michael Keaton."
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

-Roger Ebert of the Chicago Sun Times gave the film 2.5 out of 4, and wrote: "Groundhog Day had a certain sweetness and even a sly philosophical depth, but Multiplicity is more of a ground-level comedy, in which we can usually anticipate the problems for Doug and his clones."
+Roger Ebert of the Chicago Sun-Times gave the film 2.5 out of 4, and wrote: "Groundhog Day had a certain sweetness and even a sly philosophical depth, but Multiplicity is more of a ground-level comedy, in which we can usually anticipate the problems for Doug and his clones."

 Home media

-The film was first released to DVD on April 15, 1998, shortly after the format debuted; the Columbia/Tri-Star release was a single disc release featuring the ability to watch the film either in widescreen or in fullscreen but not featuring any bonus materials.
-Since then, a new Columbia/Sony release has replaced it, offering only a Pan & Scan (1.33 aspect ratio) format.
-Widescreen support is available on Region 2 editions of the movie.
+The film was released to DVD on April 15, 1998.

 Multiplicity was released in widescreen on DVD by Umbrella Entertainment in May 2012.
-The DVD is compatible with region code 4 and includes special features such as the theatrical trailer and crew biographies.
+The DVD is compatible with region code 4, and includes special features such as the theatrical trailer and crew biographies.